Different Git configuration per directory

 name = Therry van Neerven

-In this way I always commit with the correct email address.
+In this way I always commit with the correct email address, and push my changes with the correct ssh key.

 When pulling and pushing code I also need to make sure that I use the right SSH keys.
 This is done using a SSH config like this: